oracle/python-cx_Oracle/doc/src/api_manual/soda.rst

     The hint parameter, if specified, supplies a hint to the database when processing the SODA operation.
-This is expected to be a string in the same format as SQL hints but without the enclosing comment characters.
-Use of this parameter requires Oracle Client 21.3 or higher (or Oracle Client 19 from 19.11).
+This is expected to be a string in the same format as SQL hints but without any comment characters, for example ``hint="MONITOR"``.
+While you could use this to pass any SQL hint, the hints ``MONITOR`` (turn on monitoring) and ``NO_MONITOR`` (turn off monitoring) are the most useful.
+Use of the hint parameter requires Oracle Client 21.3 or higher (or Oracle Client 19 from 19.11).

     .. note::